aron-rana/data_analytics_portfolio/README.md

 ### PROFESSIONAL SUMMARY
  ----------
 Transitioning my comprehensive analytical problem-solving competencies, methodically developed through seven and a half years of medical and biological science training at the University of Pretoria, towards a career in data analytics.
 Recently completed one year of basic and advanced data analytics certification through Google to further develop my capabilities through Python-based course projects such as building an XGBoost model for employee turnover prediction.
-Motivated to use my growing proficiency in Python and machine learning models to analyse datasets, extract actionable insights, and contribute to data-driven decision making.
+Motivated to use my growing proficiency in Python and machine learning models to analyse datasets, gather actionable insights, and contribute to data-driven decision making.

 ### PROJECTS
  ----------